Coelay History, Family Crest & Coats of Arms

 The ancient Anglo-Saxon surname Coelay came from the common diminutive of the popular name Nicholas.
 Col was a common diminutive of the popular name Nicholas.
 The form Coelay was particularly popular in Yorkshire.
-Nicholas was the name of a popular saint from the fourth century, and was given to many children in England
+Nicholas was the name of a popular saint from the fourth century, and was given to many children in England in the Middle Ages.

 Early Origins of the Coelay family